U.S. DOJ probes Goodyear's handling of recalled tire - WSJ

-Jan 25 (Reuters) - The U.S. Justice Department is investigating Goodyear Tire & Rubber Co GT.O for its handling of a recalled tire that has been linked to eight deaths and dozens of injuries, the Wall Street Journal reported, citing people with knowledge of the matter and documents.
+Jan 25 (Reuters) - The U.S. Justice Department is investigating Goodyear Tire & Rubber Co GT.O for its handling of a recalled tire that has been linked to eight deaths and dozens of injuries, the Wall Street Journal reported, citing people with knowledge of the matter and documents reviewed by the newspaper.

+The federal prosecutors have sought company records and depositions from an Arizona plaintiffs' attorney produced as part of civil litigation filed against Goodyear years ago, according to a copy of a grand jury subpoena seen by WSJ.

+"We cooperated fully with the National Highway Traffic Safety Administration's (NHTSA) review of the G159 275/70R22.5 tire, which concluded in June, 2022," the company said in an emailed statement to Reuters.

-Goodyear did not immediately respond to a Reuters request for a comment.
-Its shares were down 2% at $11.10 in premarket trading on Wednesday.
+DOJ did not immediately respond to a Reuters request for comment.
+Goodyear's shares were down 2% at $11.10 in premarket trading on Wednesday.

+In June last year, Goodyear said it would recall 173,000 G159 tires used on recreational vehicles because of the potential of catastrophic tread separations.

 ((Aishwarya.Nair@thomsonreuters.com; +91-9167838937 Twitter: https://twitter.com/Aishwaryartrs ;))